Brian-T-Horner/CS5010-Assignment4/README.md

 that contains commands.
 Commented lines beginning with a "#" character are supported.

-**The provided script can be run by typing "run testscript.txt" into the command line once the program is ran.**
+**The provided script can be run by typing "run script.txt" into the command line once the program is ran.**

 Similarly, any text file with commands can be run with the "run" command,